Lemon Tart

 Step 1 – Making the crust:

-So it goes like this: flour, butter & sugar are combined until sticky dough is formed.
+So it goes like this: flour, butter & sugar are combined until a sticky dough is formed.
 That is it.
 This takes about a minute.
 All you have to do now is cover the bottom and sides of your cake tin with it.
 Evenly-ish, if possible.

 Simple Homemade Lemon Tart Pic